GAURAV VARMA

 If you're building high-frequency features like chat apps or live games, Redis may still offer better throughput.
 But for dashboards, notifications, or UI updates, Solid Cable is more than capable.

-You can even turn off autotrim
+You can even turn off autotrim and manually manage old messages using:

 - Rails PR #52889 – Adds Solid Cable